Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 There most popular suburbs in Indian River County are:

 - VERO BEACH - Not much different than it was in the early 1900‘s, this beach retirement area has two large oceanfront parks and many more along the Indian River.
 Old and new swanky oceanfront hotels, eclectic boutiques, ice cream shops and a long wooden boardwalk overlook the Atlantic Ocean, the unspoiled sandy beaches and wild dunes.
 Luxury oceanfront homes and older classic Florida neighborhoods can be found east of the Intracoastal Waterway.
 For those who have heard of Johns Island, this is the name of an upscale 1,650 acre gated community with three championship golf courses.
 Folks with kids and grandchildren most likely know about the Disney Vero Beach Resort, located on the north end of the barrier island, south of Orchid Island.
+Locals refer to the beaches as Central Beach, the Riomar area or South Beach.

 - SEBASTIAN - Just north of Vero Beach and on the mainland, the fishing village of Sebastian borders the Indian River and stretches west to Interstate 95.
 The boardwalk along the river provides expansive views of the river, the isolated islands and Sebastian waterfront homes.
 On the south side of Sebastian is the Wabasso Bridge leading to Orchid Island, the Sebastian Inlet State Park and the famous Disney Vero Beach Resort.